idevforweb/twitter-clone/README.md

 In app.js add Routes
 Tell app to us loginRoutes

-# Create login page
+# Create login page and layout

-In views dir > touch login.pug
+- In views dir > touch login.pug
-In views/layouts dir > touch login-layout.pug
+- In views/layouts dir > touch login-layout.pug
-In login.pug extend login-layout.pug
+- In login.pug extend login-layout.pug
-See login.pug and login-layout.pug for steps
+- See login.pug and login-layout.pug for steps

 ## Notes